linuxacademy/content-deploying-to-aws-ansible-terraform/aws_la_cloudplayground_multiple_workers_version/README.md

 *For Terraform Part*
 ```
+The regional AWS providers are defined in providers.tf
+Terraform configuration and backend is defined in backend.tf.

 If you want to read and understand the deployment in sequence.
 Read through templates in the following order:
 1. network_setup.tf
 2. instances.tf --> local-exec provisioners in this templates kick-off Ansible playbooks in ansible_templates/